programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 If you want to have a closer look at the other clusters, I advise you to check out the Jupyter notebook in the [GitHub repository](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/clustering-with-scikit-learn-in-python).

 Thus, our clustering of the `DNP_ancient_authors.csv` dataset has resulted in some promising clusters, which might help us develop new research questions.
-For instance, we could now take these clusters and our hypothesis about their relevance and explore it further by clustering the authors based on early and modern translations/editions.
-Yet, this is beyond the scope of this tutorial that is mainly concerned with introducing tools and methods to examine such research questions.
+For instance, we could now take these clusters and apply our hypothesis about their relevance to further explore clustering the authors, based on their early and modern translations/editions.
+However, this is beyond the scope of this tutorial, which is primarily concerned with introducing tools and methods to examine such research questions.

 # Second Case Study: Clustering Textual Data
-The second part of this tutorial is going to deal with textual data, namely all abstracts scraped from the [*Religion* (journal)](https://www.tandfonline.com/toc/rrel20/current) website.
-We will try to cluster the abstracts based on their word features in the form of **TF-IDF** vectors (which is short for "**T**ext **F**requency - **I**nverted **D**ocument **F**requency").
+The second section of this tutorial will deal with textual data, namely all abstracts scraped from the [*Religion* (journal)](https://www.tandfonline.com/toc/rrel20/current) website.
+We will try to cluster the abstracts based on their word features in the form of [**TF-IDF**](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) vectors (which is short for "**T**ext **F**requency - **I**nverted **D**ocument **F**requency").

 ## 1. Loading the Dataset & Exploratory Data Analysis
-Similar to the analysis of the `DNP_ancient_authors.csv` dataset, we will first load the `RELIGION_abstracts.csv` into our program and look at some summary statistics.
+Using a similar method as that used to analyze the `DNP_ancient_authors.csv` dataset, we will first load the `RELIGION_abstracts.csv` into our program and look at some summary statistics.

 ```Python
 df_abstracts = pd.read_csv("data/RELIGION_abstracts.csv").drop(columns="Unnamed: 0")